Overview

 Squadron C/O's

-On April 28th 1944, they did their first operational sortie in the Typhoons, eight aircraft took off to bomb a railway bridge near St Jones on the Cherbourg peninsular it was soon after this that they converted to using 60lb rockets.
+It was soon after this that they converted to using 60lb rockets.
 And so this was the beginning of the use of Typhoons in the run up to the Normandy invasion and beyond.

 The squadron moved to Europe on 27 June 1944 airfield B10 France.
 They continued to support the army throughout the push to Holland and finally Germany where the squadron arrived on 21 March 1945, becoming the first RAF squadron based on German soil.

 "All up before 7 this morning getting things packed into the trucks.
 The warmest day we have had this year.
 F/Lt Hornell said cheerio to VOLKEL by a trip round in a Tempest.
 In the afternoon we left for our new strip B,100 South of GOCH.
 We had the honour to be the first R.A.F.
 Squadron to land on German soil.
-In the evening we all set coarse for EINDHOVEN for our party given by the Ground Crews."Ground support was continued right up until the end of the war until 184 was disbanded on 10th September 1945.
+In the evening we all set coarse for EINDHOVEN for our party given by the Ground Crews."

 Final entry in the operations book.

 "Everyone rose early today and the Echelon moved off at 07.30 hours after a few parting words from the C.O.
-The air lift with the kit and the Adjutant left at 09.15 and after a little delay due to bad visability, the Squadron left their last German base at 11.00 hours, all being safely back together again in England for Tea.".
+The air lift with the kit and the Adjutant left at 09.15 and after a little delay due to bad vis ability, the Squadron left their last German base at 11.00 hours, all being safely back together again in England for Tea."

 RAF Bases